Mixture-of-Visual-Thoughts: Exploring Context-Adaptive Reasoning Mode Selection for General Visual Reasoning: Supplemented Implementation Details

 \subsection{Training Details}

+We list the hyper-parameter settings in Table~\ref{table:hyper}, and here we discuss the rationale behind several key parameter choices.

+\paragraph{The Number of Training Epochs in the SFT Stage} We follow the commonly adopted setup in existing works~\citep{yang2025r1onevisionadvancinggeneralizedmultimodal,chen2025sft} to train one epoch for SFT.
+We validate the rational behind this setting in Appendix~\ref{appendix:training_dynamics}.

-We list the hyper-parameter settings used in Table~\ref{table:hyper}.
-Please note that, in the RL stage, ``\# Rollouts per Sample'' refers to the number of rollouts generated for each question during reinforcement learning.
-Here, we set it to 8, which corresponds to $n=4$ in Figure~\ref{fig:AdaGRPO} and the equations in Section~\ref{section:RL_stage}, meaning that the policy model generates 4 rollouts with each reasoning mode, for a total of 8.
-For a fair comparison, when training the ablation models that are based on a single reasoning mode in Section~\ref{section:delving}, we set the number of rollouts generated in GRPO to 8.
-For brevity, the KL penalty are omitted in equations in Section~\ref{section:RL_stage}, we include the KL penalty item in our RL training loss with the coefficient of 0.04.
-During training, we implement a mechanism to track the performance of different modes on various types of data, allowing us to better observe the relative strengths and weaknesses between modes, the detailed training dynamics are provided in Appendix~\ref{appendix:training_dynamics}.
+\paragraph{The Number of Rollouts Generated per Sample} In the RL stage, ``\# Rollouts per Sample'' refers to the number of rollouts generated for each question.
+Generating more rollouts per sample can help provide better RL supervision signals and improve performance, but it also incurs higher computational costs.
+Therefore, to ensure a fair comparison with other models in Table 1, we set it to 8, which corresponds to $n=4$ in Figure~\ref{fig:AdaGRPO} and the equations in Section~\ref{section:RL_stage}, meaning that the policy model generates 4 rollouts with each reasoning mode, for a total of 8.
+Similarly, for a fair comparison with ablated models, when training the ablated models that are based on a single reasoning mode in Section~\ref{section:delving}, we set the number of rollouts generated in GRPO to 8.

+\paragraph{Coefficient for KL Penalty} For brevity, the KL penalty are omitted in equations in Section~\ref{section:RL_stage}.
+In practice, we introduce the KL penalty term to preserve the knowledge of reasoning modes learned during the SFT phase.
+The coefficient is set to 0.04, following the settings used in existing works and frameworks~\citep{chen2025r1v,shen2025vlm,openr1}.

+\paragraph{Training Dynamics Monitor} During training, we implement a monitor to track the performance of different modes on various types of data, allowing us to better observe the relative strengths and weaknesses between modes, the detailed training dynamics are provided in Appendix~\ref{appendix:training_dynamics}.

 \paragraph{Algorithm for Advantage Calculation} Specifically, in Algorithm~\ref{alg:mode_adaptive}, we provide the pseudo code for calculating the mode-relative advantage $A_v$ and $A_t$ in Section~\ref{section:adagrpo}.